aws-solutions/digital-evidence-archive-on-aws/README.md

 > :warning: To compile a comprehensive Audit Log of application events Digital Evidence Archive utilizes both Application-Generated events as well as events from CloudTrail.
 CloudTrail events have been known to be delayed up to 20 minutes before becoming present in CloudWatch Logs.
 Consequently, be aware that a generated Audit report may be missing events that have occurred recently.

-5. If your local laws and regulations allows for or mandates the deletion of case evidence, set deletionAllowed field to true, otherwise set it to false.
+#### Customize your System Use Notification

-6. Go to the front end UI to change the System Use Notification.
+Go to the front end UI to change the System Use Notification.
 CJIS Policy 5.4 Use Notification states that you must display an approved system use notification message befor granting access, informing users of various usages and monitoring rules.

 The message should generally discuss the following information: that the user is accessing a restricted information system; that system usage may be monitored, recorded, and subject to audit; that unauthorized use of the system is prohibited and may be subject to criminal and/or civil penalties; use of the system indicateds consent to monitoring and recording.